What flowers should you plant in autumn/winter?

 It is that time of year again; shorter days and longer nights.

-For the best look it is important to do a little forward planning and ensure that the plants you choose can survive the harsh winter weather.
+For the best look, it is important to do a little forward planning and ensure that the plants you choose can survive the harsh winter weather.

 If you are unsure as to which plants will thrive during the cold months, here is a list of the top ten.

 Crocuses are best known for their ability to blossom in the autumn weather.
-The autumn weather forces their blooms out through the fallen leaves to create a beautiful festival colour that will brighten up any garden.
+The autumn weather forces their blooms out through the fallen leaves to create a beautiful festival color that will brighten up any garden.
 It is a good idea to plant these flowers underneath trees as they can be spoilt by heavy rain.

 The Nerine is the ideal solution to create a dramatic end to a season.
 These flowers come in cerise pink so will look beautiful on an autumn morning.
 Despite being found in South Africa, they are extremely hardened to the UK weather.